 Get Treatment for a Stimulant Addiction and So Much More

 Stimulants as common as coffee or caffeinated soft drinks seem to be harmless enough.
 What’s less obvious is how to quit taking stimulants when it has resulted in an even more critical abuse of drugs and/or alcohol.
 Because Windward Way’s program for addiction treatment treats each person as a complicated unique whole, the treatment modalities we use can furnish you with the answers to your questions you’ve been searching for.

 If you want to end an addiction to stimulants, but haven’t found the tools to address all the other problems you have, we’re here to serve you.
 We will stand beside you, every step of the way as you learn how to live on your own without the need for mind-altering drugs or alcohol.
 We’re here to listen, right now: 855-491-7694.

 The Adventure of Recovery, the Windward Way

-When men discover they’re not only addicted to stimulants, but also battling a heroin, MDMA (ecstasy), amphetamine, or another substance-use disorder, Windward Way delivers in our promise to help them find the long-term recovery they deserve.
+When people discover they’re not only addicted to stimulants, but also battling a heroin, MDMA (ecstasy), amphetamine, or another substance-use disorder, Windward Way delivers in our promise to help them find the long-term recovery they deserve.
 Both our drug treatment and also alcohol rehab has been created to bring lifelong recovery to the clientele we serve.

 Your new adventure is about to begin.
-As soon as you reach out, we can share how Windward Way is just the program of recovery specifically made to give men an exciting new start.
+As soon as you reach out, we can share how Windward Way is just the program of recovery specifically made to give people an exciting new start.
 Here’s the number to dial to begin your new start: 855-491-7694.